Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 It is shown in~\cite{shef-kpz} that a $\sqrt{8/3}$-LQG surface has a natural area measure $\mu_h$, which is a limit of regularized versions of $e^{\sqrt{8/3} h }\, dz$, where $dz$ denotes Lebesgue measure on $D$.
-Furthermore, there is a natural length measure $\nu_h$ which is defined on certain curves in $D$ (including $\bdy D$ and SLE$_{8/3}$-type curves which are independent from $h$~\cite{shef-zipper}), and which is a limit of regularized versions of $e^{\sqrt{8/3} h/2}\, |dz|$, where $|dz|$ is the Euclidean length element.
+Furthermore, there is a natural length measure $\nu_h$ which is defined on certain curves in $D$, including $\bdy D$ (viewed as a collection of prime ends) and SLE$_{8/3}$-type curves which are independent from $h$~\cite{shef-zipper}, and which is a limit of regularized versions of $e^{\sqrt{8/3} h/2}\, |dz|$, where $|dz|$ is the Euclidean length element.
 The measures $\mu_h$ and $\nu_h$ are invariant under transformations of the form~\eqref{eqn-lqg-coord} (see~\cite[Proposition~2.1]{shef-kpz} and its length measure analog).
+In the case of $\nu_h$, we recall here that a conformal map between simply connected domains induces a bijection between prime ends on their boundaries~\cite{pom-book}.

 In this paper we will be interested in several specific types of $\sqrt{8/3}$-LQG surfaces which are defined and studied in~\cite{wedges}.
 Let $Q$ be as in~\eqref{eqn-lqg-coord}.
 For $\alpha \leq Q$, an \emph{$\alpha$-quantum wedge} is a doubly-marked quantum surface $(\BB H , h , 0, \infty)$ which can be obtained from a free-boundary GFF on $\BB H$ plus $-\alpha\log|\cdot|$ by ``zooming in near $0$" so as to fix the additive constant in a canonical way.
 See~\cite[Section~4.2]{wedges} for a precise definition.
 Quantum wedges in the case when $\alpha \leq Q$ are called \emph{thick wedges} because they describe surfaces homeomorphic to $\BB H$.

-Bounded neighborhoods of the marked point at $0$ a.s.\ have finite mass while neighborhoods of $\infty$ a.s.\ have infinite mass.
+The quantum wedge for $\alpha=\sqrt{8/3}$ (which is isometric to the Brownian half-plane when equipped with its LQG metric) is special since a GFF-type distribution has a $-\sqrt{8/3}\log|\cdot|$ singularity at a point sampled uniformly from its $\sqrt{8/3}$-LQG boundary length measure~\cite[Section~6]{shef-kpz}.
+This means that a $\sqrt{8/3}$-quantum wedge describes the local behavior of a $\sqrt{8/3}$-LQG surface near a quantum typical point on its boundary.
+This is analogous to the statement that the Brownian half-plane describes the local behavior of a quantum disk at a typical point of its boundary (see, e.g.,~\cite[Proposition 4.2]{gwynne-miller-uihpq}).